DANS-KNAW/dd-dataverse-ingest/docs/description.md

     state: 'released' # or 'draft', 'absent'.
 ```

 If the state of the dataset does not match the expected state, the ingest procedure will be aborted.
-The state can be either `released` or `draft`.
-The default
+The state can be either `released`, `draft` or `absent`
-is 'released', if `updates-dataset` is set in `deposit.properties`, and 'absent' otherwise.
+(meaning that the dataset should not exist).
+By default, no check will be performed.

 It can also be used to instruct the service to import the bag as a dataset with an existing DOI: